We have new data! We’ve updated our report with Q1 and Q2 2019.

 Customer preferences are different across markets.
-So too are regulations – but maybe less so with the GDPR spread across the EU.
+So are regulations – but maybe less so with the GDPR spreading across the EU.

 So it’s not always ideal to compare your campaigns to others outside your market.
 Although it can be handy if you run campaigns in multiple countries.

-If you do, segment your audience before comparing the results to the benchmarks.
+If you do, segment your audience before comparing the results against the benchmarks.

 This can also help you spot your best-performing markets – which might not be the same in other digital marketing channels.

 Here, we've gathered email marketing benchmarks by industry.
 You can see how your average email open, click-through, click-to-open, unsubscribe, and spam complaint rates compare against other companies in your industry.

 Make it relevant and interesting – and get results!